nocalhost/nocalhost.github.io/docs/installation.md

 The Nocalhost command-line tool, nhctl, allows you to run commands against Nocalhost.
 You can use nhctl to install application, create dev space, start dev mode and more.
-Foa all commands list of nhctl, see [nhctl](/cli-commands.md).
+For all commands list of nhctl, see [nhctl](/cli-commands.md).